LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 > You've been warned.
 Use wisely.
 Or at least don't use it to control an actual LFR MCP.

 ---

-### 🛠️ Potential Extensions

-Here are some ideas for extending the current work:

-- **Dynamic POD (DPOD)**: Include time as an input to capture temporal evolution of modal coefficients.
-- **Truncated mode control**: Use only top-N energy modes for faster convergence.
-- **Multi-physics coupling**: Extend the model to handle joint prediction of pressure, velocity, temperature fields, etc.
-- **Uncertainty quantification**: Add dropout or Bayesian layers to estimate confidence intervals.

 ## 🧠 Bonus: Why this matters